Repsol: Sponsorship

 Repsol Honda team at the 2021 Styrian Grand Prix.

 Repsol has been a longtime sponsor of motorsport.
+Spanish rally driver Carlos Sainz Sr. was a brand ambassador from 1989 to 1997, claiming two World Rally Championship titles.
+Repsol also had a long history of supporting the Spanish automaker SEAT in the World Rally Championship, World Touring Car Championship and others, as well as being the main sponsor for the SEAT León Supercopa racing series.

-It has partnered with Honda Racing Corporation to compete in MotoGP under Repsol Honda Team since 1995, winning titles with legendary riders such as Mick Doohan, Àlex Crivillé, Valentino Rossi, Nicky Hayden, Casey Stoner, and Marc Márquez.
+The company partnered with Honda Racing Corporation to compete in MotoGP under Repsol Honda Team from 1995 to 2024, winning 15 riders titles with Mick Doohan, Àlex Crivillé, Valentino Rossi, Nicky Hayden, Casey Stoner, and Marc Márquez.
 This sponsorship ended in 2025, after an unfruitful year for Repsol Honda following Marc Márquez's switch to the Ducati Corse team.
 Previously, it supported two-time world rally champion Carlos Sainz until 1997, Formula One teams Jordan Grand Prix in 1998, Arrows Grand Prix in 1999–2000 and Scuderia Toro Rosso from 2018, and the Mitsubishi Ralliart factory program at the Dakar Rally until 2009.

 Repsol is also a main sponsor of local motorcycle racing championships in Indonesia.
 Repsol Motoprix is a motorcycle racing championship in Indonesia.
 The event is part of the broader Repsol Honda Team's presence in Indonesian motorcycle racing, highlighting their involvement in the sport at various levels, from MotoGP to local competitions like Motoprix.
 The MotoPrix championship has four classes: MP1 (Expert), MP2 (Novice), MP3 (Rookie), and MP4 (Beginner), each with specific engine specifications.

-Repsol also has a long history of supporting the Spanish automaker SEAT in the world rally championship and others, as well as being the main sponsor for the SEAT León Supercopa racing series.